 Be mindful of the tide – You need to be careful of tide timings before you go swimming at Atuh beach.
 Usually before 2 pm is the ideal time if you want to take a dip in these pristine waters.
 However, the tide timings change daily so its best to check before you go.

 Go early – Like any other attraction, going early morning ensures you have the ocean and beach literally to yourself.

 Take the route on the left – Definitely take the route on the left when you see the signage for straight and left.
 This not only saves you some parking change but also gives you a way easier path to head down to the beach.
 The actual path looks something like this (I wouldn’t wanna climb down those) –

 Ask prices before you order food – All the small beach shacks serve food but don’t have prices on the menu.
 Many would just order and pay whatever has been asked.
 Be smart and ask rates beforehand.
 The prices are at par with warungs and restaurants outside and aren’t expensive but its good to know before you order.

 Don’t overpay for sun beds – There is no fixed price for sun beds here.
 We were asked IDR 50,000 ($3.6) for a bed but we said we are three and they offered us three beds for that price.
 There was no haggling needed either 🙂 There’s an option to get a massage on the beach as well, if you fancy.

 Reaching Atuh beach on your bike is pretty easy.
 Just save this map offline to avoid being stranded due to bad 4g services across Nusa penida.

 So have you been to Atuh beach in Nusa Penida?
+This is surely one of the best beaches near Bali so a great stop on your visit to the Island of the Gods.
 Well if you just did a day trip, you probably just saw the west coast.
 I would highly recommend spending a few days exploring this pristine island and making the most of your trip.